oldratlee/useful-scripts/docs/java.md

 Output control:
   -p, --pid <java pid>      find out the highest cpu consumed threads from
-                            the specified java process, default from all java process.
+                            the specified java process.
+                            default from all java process.
   -c, --count <num>         set the thread count to show, default is 5.
   -a, --append-file <file>  specifies the file to append output as log.
-  -S, --store-dir <dir>     specifies the directory for storing intermediate files, and keep files.
+  -S, --store-dir <dir>     specifies the directory for storing
+                            the intermediate files, and keep files.
                             default store intermediate files at tmp dir, and auto remove after run. use this option to keep files so as to review jstack/top/ps output later. delay                     the delay between updates in seconds. count                     the number of updates.
-                            delay/count arguments imitates the style of vmstat command.
+                            delay/count arguments imitates the style of
+                            vmstat command.

 jstack control:
   -s, --jstack-path <path>  specifies the path of jstack command.
-  -F, --force               set jstack to force a thread dump.
+  -F, --force               set jstack to force a thread dump. use when jstack
-                            use when jstack <pid> does not respond (process is hung).
+                            does not respond (process is hung).
-  -m, --mix-native-frames   set jstack to print both java and native frames (mixed mode).
+  -m, --mix-native-frames   set jstack to print both java and native frames
+                            (mixed mode).
   -l, --lock-info           set jstack with long listing.
-Prints additional information about locks.
+                            prints additional information about locks.

 CPU usage calculation control:
-  -d, --top-delay           specifies the delay between top samples, default is 0.5 (second).
+  -d, --top-delay           specifies the delay between top samples.
-                            get thread cpu percentage during this delay interval. more info see top -d option. eg: -d 1 (1 second).
+                            default is 0.5 (second). get thread cpu percentage during this delay interval.
+                            more info see top -d option. eg: -d 1 (1 second).
-  -P, --use-ps              use ps command to find busy thread(cpu usage) instead of top command,
+  -P, --use-ps              use ps command to find busy thread(cpu usage)
+                            instead of top command.
                             default use top command, because cpu usage of ps command is expressed as the percentage of time spent running during the *entire lifetime* of a process, this is not ideal in general.

 Miscellaneous: